josmar-crwdstffng/angular/aio/content/guide/form-validation.md

 ## Interaction with native HTML form validation

-By default, Angular disables [native HTML form validation](https://developer.mozilla.org/docs/Web/Guide/HTML/Constraint_validation) by adding the `novalidate` attribute on the enclosing `<form>` and uses directives to match these attributes with validator functions in the framework.
+By default, Angular disables [native HTML form validation](https://developer.mozilla.org/docs/Web/Guide/HTML/Constraint_validation) by adding the `novalidate` attribute on the enclosing `form` element and uses directives to match these attributes with validator functions in the framework.
 If you want to use native validation **in combination** with Angular-based validation, you can re-enable it with the `ngNativeValidate` directive.
 See the [API docs](api/forms/NgForm#native-dom-validation-ui) for details.